Nothing sets a bathroom apart like a custom glass shower enclosure.

 - Soap scum

 - Cleaning products

-The coating, which doesn’t degrade, keeps shower glass looking as it did the day it was installed.
+The coating, which doesn’t degrade, keeps shower glass panels looking as they did the day they were installed.

 Maintaining Shower Safety Glass